Welcome to IRIG 106!

 Open Source Software Library and Utility Programs

-Development of open source library and utility programs for writing, reading, and parsing IRIG106 format data files is well underway.
-The software library is written in portable C, and currently compiles into a DLL under Microsoft Visual Studio Ver 6.0 and Visual Studio .NET, and as a library under GCC.
+An open source library and utility programs for writing, reading, and parsing IRIG106 format data files is under active development.
+The software library is written in portable C, and currently compiles into a DLL under various versions of Microsoft Visual Studio and as a library under GCC.
 A number of utility programs have also been written and more are on the way.
 Available software includes:

 Sample Data